-Mastering the Where Clause in LINQ with Simple Examples
+Mastering the Where Clause in LINQ

-Mastering the Where in LINQ
+Mastering the Where Clause in LINQ

-Understanding the Where Clause in LINQ
+What is the Where Clause in LINQ?

 Basic Usage: Where in LINQ with Lambda